nasa/harmony-trajectory-subsetter/CHANGE.md

+[version 0.4.0] 2025-09-08

+- **DAS-2325**
+ - Add functionality that writes a history metadata attribute containing request date and time, service name, service version, and subset parameters in each file output to maintain file provenance.

 [version 0.3.8] 2025-08-21

 - **DAS-2405**
  - Update -boundingshapes parsing to verify .geojson is a valid file before attempting to open it.

 [version 0.3.7] 2025-08-14

 - **DAS-2390**
  - Update subsetter_config.json to support the new lat and lon variables in ATL07 v7
  - Update the build script to suppress Variable Length Arrays (VLAs) (-Wno-vla-extension)
  - Resolve various warning messages.